 Go Bohemian in Vama Veche

-Situated near the border with Bulgaria, Vama Veche is a popular summer hangout for the bohemian, free-spirited souls looking to let their hair down and have a good time on the seashore without being judged.
+Situated near the Bulgarian border, Vama Veche is a popular summer hangout for bohemian, free-spirited souls looking to let their hair down and have a good time on the seashore without being judged.
 The resort is famous for its friendly, laid-back hippie vibe and raucous nightlife fueled by cheap beer, bonfires, and live Rock music.

 Food & drink venues range from cheap pastry shops and casual beach bars to good restaurants serving delicious Romanian fish and seafood.
 There are a couple of small hotels in the village, but most visitors stay in traditional guesthouses or just camp on the beach for free.